Senglea Athletic F.C.: Senior Squad

 Note: The same squad number may be used by more than one player.
 If that is the case, the last player who have used the number is assigned with it.

 During the 2007/08 season Senglea were crowned champions of Section D of the MFA Youth League, and thus they were promoted to Section C.

-The following season also proved to be a successful one for the Senglea boys.
+The following season also proved to be successful to Senglea.
 Apart from finishing 4th in Section C, taking into consideration that this was their first season in this level, they also managed to reach the semi-final of the Youth Knock-Out B, where clubs from Sections B, C and D take part.
-In the semi-final they lost 5–1 to the Section B club, Qormi.
+In the semi final they lost 5–1 to the Section B club, Qormi.

-During the season 2011/12 Senglea were crowned champions of Section C, and therefore gaining promotion to Section B. They also managed to reach the semi-final of the knock-out once again.
+During the season 2011-12 Senglea were crowned champions of Section C, and therefore gaining promotion to Section B. They also managed to reach the semi-final of the knock-out once again.
 They were eliminated by the designated champions Balzan Youths.